 2. Go into seat mode by using the mode button on the joystick or Omni display.
 If the control panel does not have a mode button use the left paddle switch for mode selection.
 A switch plugged into the 1/8" monojack port of the joystick or Omni display can also be used for mode selection.
-Getting to know your wheelchair

-Figure 117.
+Figure 120.
 Various ways to access modes.